vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/define-policy.md

 *Figure 1.
 Corporate governance and governance disciplines.*

-The image above demonstrates the interactions between business risk, policy and compliance, and monitor and enforce to create a Governance Strategy.
-Followed by the five disciplines of Cloud Governance to realize your strategy.
+The image above demonstrates the interactions between business risk, policy and compliance, and monitor and enforce to create a governance strategy.
+This is followed by using the five disciplines of cloud governance to realize your strategy.

 Cloud governance is the product of an ongoing adoption effort over time, as a true lasting transformation doesn't happen overnight.
 Attempting to deliver complete cloud governance before addressing key corporate policy changes using a fast aggressive method seldom produces the desired results.
 Instead we recommend an incremental approach.